Humanitarian impact of the war in Donbas: Casualties

-Bodies of protesters in the hotel Ukraine lobby in Kiev, Ukraine, 20 February 2014.
+Bodies of protesters in the hotel Ukraine lobby in Kyiv, Ukraine, 20 February 2014.

 A report by the OHCHR released on 28 July 2014 said that based on "conservative estimates", at least 1,129 civilians had been killed since mid-April during the fighting, and that at least 3,442 had been wounded.
 Another OHCHR report, released on 20 November, estimated that the overall number of people killed in the conflict had risen to 4,317, and that at least 9,921 had been wounded.

 Amidst a large-scale escalation in fighting during January and February 2015, the number of casualties greatly increased.
 According to another OHCHR report based on Ukrainian government sources, 843 people were killed in Donbas from 13 January to 15 February.
 359 of these were civilians.
 3,410 people were injured during the same period, of which 916 were civilians.
 By 15 February 2015, 5,665 people had been killed since the start of the war in mid-April 2014, whilst 13,961 had been injured.
 According to the report, these numbers were "very conservative", and based only on "available data".
 The report went on to say that "the actual number of casualties is likely to be far higher since military and civilian casualties remain under-reported".
 On 19 February 2016 UNICEF stated that in 2015 more than 20 children were killed and over 40 were injured.

 Land mines laid during the conflict have also taken civilian victims.
 The State Emergency Service of Ukraine has stated it had cleared Donbas of more than 44,000 mines by early December 2015.
 It is currently unclear how many unexploded devices remain.
 According to UNICEF in 2015 28 children had been casualties due to mines and unexploded ordnance.

 According to a United Nations early March 2016 report over 3 million people lived in the conflict zone.
 2.7 million of them lived in the areas controlled by separatist forces, while 200,000 people resided in the proximity to the contact line.